Report a hate crime or incident

 4. Self reporting form

 - You can download the self reporting form and send this to your local police force.
-The forms, including an Easy Read version, can be found on the 'Report a hate crime' page.
+The forms, including an Easy Read version, can be found on the Self Reporting Form Page

 5. Third party reporting centres